Hope Floats

-Hope Floats is a 1998 American drama film directed by Forest Whitaker and starring Sandra Bullock, Harry Connick Jr., and Gena Rowlands.
+Hope Floats is a 1998 American drama film directed by Forest Whitaker and starring Sandra Bullock, Harry Connick Jr., Mae Whitman, and Gena Rowlands.

-Written by Steven Rogers and Brandine Spuckler, the story follows Birdee (Bullock), an unassuming housewife whose life is disrupted when her husband (Michael Paré) reveals his infidelity to her on a Ricki Lake-style talk show.
-Birdee and her daughter Bernice (Mae Whitman) go to live with her mother (Rowlands) in the small town where Birdee grew up, where everyone knows of her televised marital collapse.
-Meanwhile, she meets an old friend named Justin (Connick Jr.) and instantly sparks a romance.
+Written by Steven Rogers, the story follows Birdee (Bullock), a sheltered housewife whose life is disrupted when her husband (Michael Paré) reveals his infidelity to her on a Ricki Lake-style talk show.
+Birdee and her daughter Bernice (Whitman) go to live with her mother (Rowlands) in the small Texas town where Birdee grew up, where everyone knows of her televised marital collapse.
+She reunites with an old friend named Justin (Connick) and instantly sparks a romance.
 While Justin's intentions are clear and good, Birdee struggles with the decision to unequivocally accept him in her life.

-The film made its release on May 29, 1998 and was distributed by 20th Century Fox.
+The film made its release on May 29, 1998, and was distributed by 20th Century Fox.

 Plot

-Birdee Pruitt is a Chicago housewife who is invited onto the national Toni Post talk show under the pretense of getting a free makeover.
-Instead, she is ambushed with the revelation that her husband Bill has been having an affair with her best friend Connie.
+Birdee Pruitt is a Chicago housewife who is invited on the national Toni Post talk show under the pretense of getting a free makeover.
+Instead, she is ambushed with the revelation that her husband, Bill, has been having an affair with her best friend Connie.
 Humiliated, Birdee and her precocious daughter Bernice move back to Birdee's hometown of Smithville, Texas, with her eccentric mother Ramona and her young, imaginative nephew Travis.
 As Birdee and Bernice leave Chicago, Birdee gives Bernice a letter from Bill, telling her how much he misses her.

-Birdee struggles to make a new life as a working single mother and deals with the growing attraction between herself and a former high school classmate, Justin Matisse, who Ramona hopes that Birdee will get together with.
+Birdee struggles to make a new life as a working adult and mother and deals with the growing attraction between herself and a former high school classmate, Justin Matisse, who Ramona hopes that Birdee will get together with.
 She also tries to rebuild her relationship with her estranged mother, her father (who has Alzheimer's disease), and Bernice.
+Adding to Birdee's heartache is her former status as the school queen bee and beauty pageant winner who dismissively alienated many of her classmates.
+They remember Birdee's high school snobbery and rub her nose in her televised embarrassment.

 Bernice desperately wants to be with her father and attempts to sabotage the romantic overtures Justin makes towards Birdee.
 Meanwhile, she is also struggling to adjust to her new life and school in Smithville.

-Adding to Birdee's heartache is her former status as the school queen bee and beauty pageant winner who dismissively alienated many of her classmates.
-They remember Birdee's high school snobbery and rub her nose in her televised embarrassment.

 Ramona tries to mend the gap between her daughter and granddaughter by telling a story about her childhood.
 She then asks Bernice what she wants for her upcoming birthday.
 Even though Bernice says she does not have a birthday wish, she secretly wishes for her father to return.